samber/lo/README.md

 ### Must

-Wraps a function call to return the given value if the error is nil, panics otherwise.
+Wraps a function call to panics if second argument is `error` or `false`, returns the value otherwise.

 ```go
 val := Must(time.Parse("2006-01-02", "2022-01-15"))